separation at the silicon, separation at the foundation

 CUSTOMER BENEFITS

-The Lynx solution for secure laptops have fundamental advantages as compared to the systems that are built using traditional hypervisors.
+The Lynx solution for secure laptops has fundamental advantages compared to the systems built using traditional hypervisors.
 These include:

 Least privilege architecture

-This architecture does not include a privileged operating system that when compromised, can open up the system to vulnerabilities.
+This architecture does not include a privileged operating system that can open up the system to vulnerabilities when compromised.
 This architecture does not have a hypervisor administrator login or an administrative user.

 Immutable hardware partitioning